Douglas A-26 Invader: Indonesia

-The Indonesian Air Force has expressed its interest on acquiring the B-26 Invaders in 1951, but due to the Korean War the United States was not able to provide the aircraft.
+The Indonesian Air Force had expressed its interest on acquiring B-26 Invaders in 1951, but due to the Korean War the United States was not able to provide the aircraft.
 By the time the Korean War ended, Indonesia faced economic trouble and cancelled the acquisition.

 Concerned about Indonesian President Sukarno's communist leanings, the CIA started Operation Haik in 1958 to support Permesta rebels.
 The covert operation committed at least a dozen B-26 Invaders in support of rebel forces.
-On 18 May 1958, American contract pilot Allen Pope's blacked-out B-26 was initially hit by anti-aircraft ground fire and then brought down by a North American P-51 Mustang flown by Capt.
-Ignatius Dewanto (the only known air-to-air shoot-down in the history of the Indonesian Air Force).
+On 18 May 1958, American contract pilot Allen Pope's blacked-out B-26 was initially hit by naval anti-aircraft fire and then brought down by a North American P-51 Mustang flown by Capt.
+Ignatius Dewanto (the only known air-to-air shoot-down in the history of the Indonesian Air Force, as of 2025).

 The capture and trial of Pope brought a quick end to Operation Haik, but the capabilities of the Invader were not lost on the Indonesian government.
 In 1959, the government originally wanted to obtain eight aircraft, but due to insufficient funds, only six were bought.
 The six aircraft were obtained from a surplus USAF aircraft auction at Davis-Monthan AFB.
 The Invaders were refurbished by a stateside civilian company and were ferried to Indonesia by Skyways Aircraft Servicing, Ltd in full Indonesian military markings, with all aircraft delivered in mid-1960.

-Used in a number of actions against rebels in various areas, these aircraft went on to long follow-up careers.
-The last operational flights of three final survivors were in 1976, supporting the Indonesian invasion of East Timor.
-In 1977, the last two flying aircraft were retired.
+These aircraft went on to a fairly long follow-up careers.
+The B-26s participated in the military operations against the Dutch in the West New Guinea dispute (1962) and Commonwealth forces in the Borneo confrontation (1963–1966).
+The last combat flights of two (Note: O'Leary (2002) mentioned three last operational B-26s were deployed, while Subroto (2005) mentioned only two were operational) final survivors were in 1975–1977 during the Indonesian invasion of East Timor, providing support for the capture of Bobonaro, Maubisse, Baucau, Viqueque, Lospalos, and also counter-insurgency missions.
+In December 1977, the last aircraft was retired and flown to Yogyakarta for preservation at the Air Force Central Museum.